Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Is it possible to use a character as an array subscript?
+<span class="ques"></span> Is it possible to use a character as an array subscript?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: Yes, because C treats characters as integers.
+<span class="ans"></span> Yes, because C treats characters as integers.
 You'll probably need to “scale” the character before you use it as a subscript, though.
 Let's say that we want the letter count array to keep track of a count for each letter in the alphabet.
 The array will need 26 elements, so we'd declare it in the following way:

 ```C
 int letter_count[26];